zumikiti/in-60-seconds/README.md

 The sample **PITCHME.md** within this repository is automatically rendered as a slide deck with just 5 slides.
-Each slide introduces an important concept while demonstrating the simplicity and combined power of *GitHub Flavored Markdown* and
+Each slide introduces an important concept while demonstrating the simplicity and power of *GitHub Flavored Markdown* combined with
 [GitPitch Markdown](https://gitpitch.com/docs/markdown-features).

 The following sections will discuss the *markdown* used on each slide within